chrisbroski/utipem/README.md

 And adventure is a series of possible encounters created by the GM to tell an interactive story.

-### Skill and Equipment Cards
+### Skill Cards

 The main mechanic of Utipem (and where it derives its name) is the skill card.
-These cards can be acquired at any time
+These cards can be acquired at any time except during an encounter.
+The effects of these can vary widely, but how they are acquired and improved stays the same.

+#### Acquiring Skill Cards

+New skills can be learned from a player or non-player character with that skill at a Professional level or higher.
+Typically this will take about a days worth of training and some compensation to the trainer.
+They can also be attempted without training, but at a lower ability.

+#### Expertise Levels

+A Skill has a maximum of 6 levels of expertise with standard methods of increasing these levels.

+##### Untrained

+The lowest level of expertise is attempting a skill without any prior training.
+Any player with the essential prerequisites can attempt a skill at this level.

+##### Trained

+This level is better that untrained, but not much.
+The player has no real experience.
+Skills can reach this level by getting a day's worth of training with a player of professional level or higher.
+A player can also advance to this level from *untrained* by performing the skill successfully in a real situation.

+##### Intermediate

+This skill level is attained when a player uses a skill during a non-training based encounter.

+##### Professional

+Some skills require intermediate expertise as a prerequisite.
+Having a dependant skill at intermediate level will promote the prerequisite skill to a professional level.

+##### Expert

+To have an *expert* level skill, a skill needs two dependant skills, at least one at professional level.

+##### Master

+To elevate to *master* expertise a player need at least three dependant skill, at least one at expert level.